Frances Nimmo Greene: Teacher and librarian

 From Birmingham, Greene went with the family to Montgomery, Alabama, where she taught almost immediately after her school days.
 While teaching in a mining town in north Alabama, she conceived the idea of writing sketches for publication.
-Her first attempt, "Yankees in Dixie," was promptly accepted by the Philadelphia Times.
+Her first attempt, "Yankees in Dixie," was published in the Philadelphia Times.
 Her talent was recognized from the beginning by editors, and their encouragement stimulated her desire to write.
 She contributed to that paper many letters on southern affairs.
 She also wrote for the Birmingham Age-Herald and other southern papers.
 Besides writing in prose, she sometimes wrote verse.

-She taught for years, principally in Montgomery public schools.
-In 1906, while serving as principal of the Capitol Hill School, in Montgomery, Greene was named as temporary secretary of the Alabama State Department of Archives and History.
+Greene taught for years, principally in Montgomery public schools.
+In 1906, while serving as principal of the Capitol Hill School in Montgomery, Greene was named as temporary secretary of the Alabama State Department of Archives and History.

-In 1907, she resigned as a teacher to become Assistant in charge of Library Extension, Department of Archives and History, in Montgomery, a position she held for one year.
-During that time, her enthusiastic spirit and vigorous personality roused a very necessary interest in the library conditions of the state.
+In 1907, Greene resigned as a teacher to become Assistant in charge of Library Extension, Department of Archives and History, in Montgomery, a position she held for one year.
 In recognition of her ability, she was elected secretary of the Alabama Library Association.

-During 1911-12, she edited the woman's page of The Birmingham News, and the following year, became director of the Birmingham Public Library.
+From 1911 to 1912, Greene edited the woman's page of The Birmingham News, and the following year, became director of the Birmingham Public Library.